Skip to main content

 Follow these steps to create a custom object type or custom event type.
 If you have any problems, check the solutions in Troubleshooting for modeling objects and events.

-Select Objects or Events in the top navigation bar.
+2. Select Objects or Events in the Objects and Events navigation panel.

 Tip